 At any rate, let me fast-forward to last Friday.
 A friend of mine called me over to give her and her husband some advice for their living room make-over project.
 Just before leaving their apartment, she exclaimed ‘You know, I’ve never been on my own.
 I never left my hometown to study or work.
 You did.’
 That’s why it comes natural to you, she continued saying.

 As I smiled back unconsciously, I felt a bit off guard.
 It was a great compliment, but one that got me thinking too.
-For I never fully contemplated the impact of that decision in the ways I turn any house into a home.
-As I thought of it over again and again, I think it’s that nakedness that comes with being stripped when you leave your hometown.
-It has you devising mechanisms that perhaps you would never otherwise thought of.
+For I never fully contemplated the impact of leaving my hometown in the ways I turn any house into a home.
+As I thought of it over again and again, I think it’s that nakedness that comes when leaving your hometown; you’re stripped.
+A clean slate.
+Yet, it has you devising mechanisms that perhaps you would never otherwise thought of.
 As you hit different benchmarks, it dovetails a transformation that comes with aging.
-And although, growing up remains more vague for some than others…it is OK to claim any city as your own.
-The rest is history!
+And although, growing up remains more vague for some than others…it is OK to leave your hometown and claim any city as your own.
+The rest as they say is history!